 Health / Special Requests

-You will be asked if you have any special health considerations and special requests such as allergies or health issues, food preferences e.g. Lactose intolerant, gluten intolerant, vegetarian, vegan etc.; level of fitness for guided walk, pregnancy.
+You will be asked if you have any special health considerations and special requests such as allergies or health issues, food preferences e.g. Lactose intolerant, gluten intolerant, vegetarian, vegan etc. pregnancy.
 We will make every effort to provide experiences that meet your needs.

 Can I Bring my Phone?

 Please be sure to turn off your phone or set it to silent during your time with us to ensure your visit is relaxing.

 Please arrive at least 15 minutes before the Day Retreat.
 This allows you to make the most of your time with us.